 Michelle Annette – Michelle is grateful to be a part of Eclectic Theatre Company and proud to working side by side with some of Chicago’s most talented artist.
 Michelle’s selected Chicago credits include: The Women (Circle Theatre), The Boys Next Door (Metropolis Performing Arts), The Boarding House (Citadel Theatre), Nunsense (Saint Sebastian Players), A Year in the Death of Eddie Jester (Jedlicka Performing Arts), Best Christmas Pageant Ever (Village Players OakPark), Company (Village Theatre Guild), as well as other performances around the Chicago area.
 Michelle is a proud graduate of Bradley University where she received her undergraduate degree in Theatre Performance and Secondary English Education.

-Julie Partyka - Julie is honored to be an Eclectic Theatre Company member.
-She has worked as an actor in Chicago for over 10 years and has had the good fortune to work for some of Chicagoland’s finest theatres that include Bailiwick Repertory, Stage Left, Timeline, Eclipse, First Folio, and Buffalo Theatre Ensemble among others.
+Company member.
+She has worked as an actor in Chicago for over 10 years and has had the good fortune to work for some of Chicagoland’s finest theatres which include Bailiwick Repertory, Stage Left, Timeline, Eclipse, Buffalo Theatre Ensemble and Oil Lamp Theater, among others.
 Julie is also a founding Collective Member of Bailiwick Chicago.
-With the arrival of Julie’s second child, she has been focused on raising her two sons with her husband, Peter.
 She received her MA in theatre from Northwestern and has trained at the Artistic Home, Act One and the Audition Studio.
-Striving to find the balance between family life and creative life is her new passion.
+As a company member, she has appeared in Six Degrees of Separationin as Ouisa and Kate Keller in All My Sons.
+Along with her creative life, Julie and her husband Peter are raising their two sons.

 Andrew J. Pond – Originally from West Allis, WI, Andrew spent seven years in Miami, FL.
 While there, he studied with the likes of Burt Reynolds, José Quintero, and Charles Nelson Reilly.
 Since moving to the Chicago area in 2002 (for the weather, seriously) he has been seen in, dare we say, an eclectic collection of roles.
 Various credits in no particular order: Langley Collyer (Clutter, The True Story of the Collyer Brothers Who Never Threw Anything Out; MadKap Productions at the Greenhouse Theatre–Midwest Premiere); Arnold Wiggins (The Boys Next Door, Metropolis Performing Arts); Hugh (That Face, Redtwist Theatre); Joel Travis (Fraternal Instinct, Diamante Productions–World Premiere); Richard Willey (Out of Order, Metropolis Performing Arts); Harry Brown (Man From Nebraska, Redtwist Theatre–Non-Equity Jeff Award–Best Production 2011); Arthur Hoyle (Up ʻNʼ Under, Circle Theatre); Thomas Devereaux (Murder In Green Meadows, Citadel Theatre) He has worked extensively as an actor, director, and playwright with several childrenʼs theatres, and is a founding member as well as Chairman of the Board for the Eclectic Theatre Company.
 Andrew is deeply committed to making Eclectic Theatre a vital part of the life of the community and re-introducing the wonder and joy of theatre as entertainment for the masses.
 He is also an Elvis impersonator, juggler, magician, balloon artist, plays with puppets, does Muppet voices, performs stand-up comedy, and has a degree in philosophy so he can use words like “epistemology” at parties.
 (See?
 ECLECTIC)